 Just like we’ve seen significant advances from the early days of SCA to present, we expect continued growth in the years ahead.
 But what, exactly, is in store for the future of SCA?
 In this blog, we’ll explore four new frontiers, with a focus on automation, policy governance, and developer-friendliness.

 Note: We recently hosted a webinar on the future of SCA featuring Sandy Carielli of Forrester.
 This blog highlights some of the key takeaways from that discussion.
-You can view the full webinar recording by clicking the link below.

 1. Governance Around Policy and Standards